proinsias/proinsias.github.io/_posts/2017/2017-07-12-Snowflake-get_ddl-statements.md

 ---
 layout: single
-title: "Snowflake: Get_ddl statements"
+title: 'Snowflake: Get_ddl statements'
 date: 2017-07-12 13:52
 modified: 2017-07-12 13:52
 categories: til
 tags:
     - snowflake
     - til
 ---

-# Get_ddl statements

 > `get_ddl` returns a DDL statement that can be used to recreate the specified object.
 > For databases and schemas, `get_ddl` is recursive, i.e. it returns the DDL statements for